SwellRT/swellrt/wave/doc/swellrt/Editor.md

 ### Out of the box annotations

-The SwellRT editor provides a predefined set of annotations that helps to control appearence and styling of the text, following the CSS rules:
+The Swell editor provides a predefined set of annotations that helps to control appearence and styling of the text, following the CSS rules:

 **Paragraph style annotations**